Timo2907/picoquic/Implementation-changes_TK.md

 #NEXT STEPS:

-TODO: retransmissions should not be waiting for 100 ms!

 DONE: Sender sends a 1440 byte packet (1 ping, 1410 padding) after a retransmit -> probe packet after retransmit e.g.